atomicnetworkseu/atomicnetworks-channelcreator/README.md

 * Restart your JTS3ServerMod.

 ## License 📑
-This code is available under the <a href="https://github.com/VocalZero/AudioCloud/blob/master/LICENSE">Apache-2.0 License</a>.
+This code is available under the <a href="https://github.com/atomicnetworkseu/JTS3ServerMod-ChannelCreator/blob/master/LICENSE">GNU General Public License v3.0</a>.